Velocidex/velociraptor-docs/content/docs/forensic/volatile/_index.md

 ## Mutants

-Malware typically need to persist using multiple persistance mechanisms - in case one mechanism is detected and removed, often other mechanisms will re-infect the machine.
+Malware typically need to persist using multiple persistence mechanisms - in case one mechanism is detected and removed, often other mechanisms will re-infect the machine.
 This leaves a common
 problem: How to avoid multiple copies of the same malware from